Industry vs Inferiority: Psychosocial Stage 4

 Erikson’s Stages of Psychosocial Development is not the only theory within developmental psychology.
 Other notable names like Sigmund Freud and Jean Piaget have their own ideas on what is going on in a child’s mind between the ages of 5-12.
 Compare Erikson’s industry vs. inferiority stages with the following theories:

-Jean Piaget’s Stages of Cognitive Development – children are moving out of the preoperational stage into the concrete operational stage.
+Jean Piaget’s Stages of Cognitive Development - children are moving from the preoperational stage into the concrete operational stage.
 They are acquiring skills like empathy and conservation.

-Sigmund Freud’s Stages of Psychosexual Development – children are moving out of the phallic stage into the latent stage.
-Boys and girls are noticing differences at this stage too, but they are very different differences than math or science skills.
+Sigmund Freud’s Stages of Psychosexual Development - children are moving from the phallic stage into the latent stage.
+Boys and girls notice differences at this stage but are very different in math or science skills.

-Kohlberg’s Stages of Moral Development – children are moving between the stages of preconventional and conventional morality.
+Kohlberg’s Stages of Moral Development - children are moving between pre-conventional and conventional morality stages.
 They are learning that there is more than one point of view and using that information to form stronger interpersonal relationships.

 What Can Parents and Teachers Do to Encourage Competency?